MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 Software only kernel drivers may not use PnP to become associated with specific hardware IDs.
 Software only kernel drivers contain addtional risk and must be limited to run on specific hardware.

-Code signed by a trusted SPC or WHQL signature must not facilitate bypass of Windows Code Integrity and security technologies.
+Code signed by a trusted SPC (Sofware Publishers Certificate) or WHQL (Windows Hardware Quality Labs) signature must not facilitate bypass of Windows Code Integrity and security technologies.
 Before code is signed by a trusted SPC or WHQL signature, first ensure it complies with guidance from both (Device.DevFund.Reliability.BasicSecurity)[https://docs.microsoft.com/en-us/windows-hardware/design/compatibility/1703/device-devfund#device.devfund.reliability] and Creating Reliable Kernel-Mode Drivers](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/creating-reliable-kernel-mode-drivers).
 In addtion the code must not contain any dangerous behaviors, described below.
+For more information about driver signing, see [Release driver signing](#releasedriversigning), later in this topic.

 **Examples of dangerous behavior include**
 - Providing the ability to map arbitrary kernel, physical, or device memory to user mode